Zwyczajnygosc/scpsl-docker-beta/README.md

 ### Volumes & Mounts
-`/config` is provided as a read/write mountpoint for `/home/<user>/.config/`
+`/config` is provided as an easy to access symlink for `/home/<user>/.config/` to provide a user agnostic mountpoint.
+This allows for easy persistence of all config files and/or plugins if appropriate.

-- `/config/SCP: Secret Laboratory` should contain all base game SCP:SL configs
+- `/config/SCP Secret Laboratory` should contain all base game SCP:SL data
+- `/config/EXILED` should contain all EXILED data.
+(W.I.P)

 **_All volumes should be read/writable by GUID 22035 to ensure functionality_**